Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

-In this article I’d love to share with you some of my favourite sensory activities for autistic teenagers.
+In this article I want to share some of my favourite sensory activities for autistic teenagers, along with the reasons why they work.

 I’ll also explain why these activities are so beneficial.
 The ten I have chosen are both therapeutic and fun activities for autistic teenagers.